Skip to content Skip to search Skip to department menu

 Strategic Planning

-The college-wide strategic plan is evaluated after completion of the seven-year accreditation self-study.
+The college-wide strategic plan is developed at least once every accreditation cycle (seven years) and evaluated on an ongoing basis.
 Regional environmental scanning is conducted to ensure identification of current community dynamics, and broad engagement of internal and external constituents includes the voices of RCC students and employees, K-12 education, universities, economic development organizations, and regional employers.

 The strategic plan is developed by a committee with representation from these groups and is presented to the college and local community for feedback.
-The RCC Board of Education approves the final strategic plan in the academic year following the seven-year self-study.
-The new plan includes review/revision of the college mission, vision, values, goals, and objectives.
+The RCC Board of Education approves the final strategic plan.
+The plan includes review/revision of the college mission, vision, values, goals, and objectives.

 Executive leadership works with the strategic planning committee to ensure that the goals and objectives of the plan are measurable, supported financially, and that specific metrics with targets are identified before the plan is approved by the Board of Education.